TransUnion CIBIL: What is CIBIL score?

 CIBIL score is a bank's assessment of a client's trustworthiness based on information from their credit history.
 The higher the score, the more favourable the bank is to the client.
 It is a 3-digit number ranging between 300 and 900.
 Ideally, 720 or above score considered as a good CIBIL score.
 It tells your financial health and your previous records of loans.

+However, a good cibil alone does not guarantee a loan.
+Banks generally refer to credit tradelines (or DPD- days past due).
+If there are recent delays/overdue, loan might still be rejected even if score is above 720.